 - What Can I Buy on Amazon Fresh?

 - Pros and Cons of Amazon Fresh Grocery Delivery

 What Is Amazon Fresh?

-But that’s all in the past now.
-Amazon Fresh is now free with a Prime membership, and you’re charged an extra fee only if you don’t meet the spending threshold.
+When Amazon debuted the service, it came with an extra monthly charge.
+But now it’s free with a Prime membership, and you’re charged an extra fee only if you don’t meet the spending threshold.
 Orders under $35 (or $50 in some areas) will incur a delivery fee, Amazon says.

 Amazon Fresh has historically been available only in select cities, but more on that later.